nusretipek/biovism/content/authors/maarten/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Ph.D.
-Students
+- In-house Staff

 ---

-Maarten Perneel is a PhD student in Bioscience Engineering and has a strong background in plant-sciences, animal-sciences and machine learning.
+<p align="justify" style="font-size:18px;"><b> Maarten Perneel </b> is a PhD student in Bioscience Engineering and has a strong background in plant-sciences, animal-sciences and machine learning.
 During his current research, he focusses on behaviour monitoring of dairy cattle by using a computer vision based pipeline.
-Therefore, he developed various models to detect animals, identify them and classify their behaviour accurately.
+Therefore, he developed various models to detect animals, identify them and classify their behaviour accurately. </p>